WASHINGTON -- Mitt Romney's plan to help people with pre-existing medical conditions: Hang on to your health insurance if you want to be protected.

 "I do have a plan that deals with people with pre-existing conditions," he said during last week's debate.

 The Romney campaign has not spelled out details other than it would help those who have maintained continuous coverage.
-That would entail incremental changes to insurance
+That would entail incremental changes to insurance laws and regulations, and may or may not whittle down the number of uninsured, 49 million nationally.

 "It will solve some of the problems," said health economist Gail Wilensky, a longtime adviser to Republicans.
 "It won't solve the problem of people having gone for a long time without health insurance."